-Mr. Wong obtained a degree of bachelor of business administration in accounting from The Hong Kong University of Science and Technology in November 2005 and a degree of master of corporate governance from The Hong Kong Polytechnic University in September 2016.
+Mr. Wong received a degree of master of corporate governance from The Hong Kong Polytechnic University in September 2016 and a degree of bachelor of business administration in accounting from The Hong Kong University of Science and Technology in November 2005.
+Mr. Wong is currently a certified public accountant under the Hong Kong Institute of Certified Public Accountants.